f5devcentral/f5-agility-labs-sslviz/docs/class2/module1/lab6.rst

    -  Visit a few secure (HTTPS) websites (non-banking) using Firefox on the **Ubuntu18.04 Client** machine and confirm that access is being logged.
 You should see log entries of the URLs visited.

-   -  Visit a financial web site such as \https://www.bankofamerica.com and verify that SSL Orchestrator is not intercepting TLS traffic.
-Confirm that the browser receives a server certificate that was issued by a trusted public CA. You should **not** see "Verified by: f5labs.com." because we are bypassing **Financial Data and Services** URLs in the SSL Orchestrator Security Policy.
+   -  Visit a financial web site such as ``https://www.bankofamerica.com`` and verify that SSL Orchestrator is not intercepting TLS traffic.
+Confirm that the browser receives a server certificate that was issued by a trusted public CA. You should **not** see **Verified by: f5labs.com** because we are bypassing **Financial Data and Services** URLs in the SSL Orchestrator Security Policy.

    -  Check the Squid access log to confirm that the explicit proxy service is not seeing this bypassed (encrypted) traffic.
 Enter the following commands in the Web Shell: